dkrathi457/Twitter-Sentiment-PCA/microsoft_analysis.md

 ### Setup

-I'll now decide on the quantity to predict and clean up the table to be able to run my models.
-I'll choose to examine the 2nd principal component, but this can readily be changed to the other components or the positivity.
+As described above, high and low values for the 2nd principal component appears to be related to a user's tweeting about the Xbox or Hololens.
+As such, I'll select it for my predictive analysis.
+This can readily be changed to another principal component, or the results of the sentiment analysis, for other studies.

 ```r
 possiblepreds <- c('PC1','PC2','PC3','PC4','PC5')